Find the Best Diet for You

 WLR’s Advice:

-Ditch low-carbohydrate diets once and for all and instead follow a healthy eating plan with carb-rich, wholegrain foods such as wholegrain cereals, oats, wholemeal bread, brown rice and wholewheat pasta.
+healthy eating plan with carb-rich, wholegrain foods such as wholegrain cereals, oats, wholemeal bread, brown rice and wholewheat pasta, combined with healthy fats and protein will give you all the nutrients you need for a balanced diet.

 Always eat five servings of fruit and veg a day, not just for helping to protect you from cancer, but also because they fill you up and provide a range of vital nutrients.